Supereg/secure-video-specification/README.md

     After that the accessory will send any newly recorded mp4 fragments (typically 4s in length) when they become available (any fragment will be sent, where the recording was started while motion was still detected).
     Every mp4 fragment gets a new incrementally assigned `dataSequenceNumber` (starting by 2 for the first segment in the preBuffer).
-    If the size of one mp4 fragment is too big it can be split into multiple chunks.
+    If the size of one mp4 fragment is too big, it can be split into multiple chunks.
 Then every chunk is enumerated by the `dataChunkSequenceNumber`, while the last chunk must always be marked with `isLastDataChunk` equal to true.
     Current cameras seems to use a **maximum chunk size of 262,144 bytes** (or 0x40000 bytes).
 * The HomeKit Home Hub receiving the mp4 fragments will analyze every mp4 fragment for moving objects, recognize faces, and decide,